mongodb/specifications/source/retryable-writes/tests/README.rst

    1. be implemented by any driver that implements the Command Monitoring specification,

-   2. only be run against replica sets as mongos does not propagate the RetryableWriteError label to the drivers.
+   2. only run against replica sets as mongos does not propagate the NoWritesPerformed label to the drivers.

    Additionally, this test requires drivers to set a fail point after an ``insertOne`` operation but before the subsequent retry.
 Drivers that are